CuriousDrive/BlazingChat/README.md

 ## How to run it?

-- Make sure you have .NET 5 is installed on your machine.
+- Make sure that you have .NET 5 installed on your machine.
 - Clone repo `https://github.com/CuriousDrive/BlazingChat.git` on your machine.
 - Open folder `/src/WebAPI` in terminal.
 And run command `dotnet run`.
 - Open folder `/src/Client` in terminal.
 And run command `dotnet run`.